seriousManual/node-transparentCache/README.md

 * Plain: Simple key-value storage
 * RingBuffer: Stores a finite number and kicks out the first inserted, accepts an additional options object that specifies the size.
 Accepts the parameter `size` (default: 10)
 * Lru: Stores a finit number and kicks out the last recently used, accepts an additional options object that specifies the size.
 Accepts the parameter `size` (default: 10).
 * Timeout: Stores cache values for a defined span of time.
-Accepts the parameter `ttl` which is the lifetime of a cache object in milliseconds. (default: 5 minute)
+Accepts the parameter `ttl` which is the lifetime of a cache object in milliseconds. (default: 5 minutes)